-Cutaneous listeriosis typically presents as purpuric, papulopustular or vesicopustular eruptions that are painless and non-pruritic .
+Cutaneous listeriosis typically presents as purpuric, papulopustular, or vesiculopustular eruptions that are painless and non-pruritic .

-Listeriosis is diagnosed by isolating Listeria monocytogenes from a site that is normally sterile, such as blood, cerebrospinal fluid, gastric washings, amniotic fluid, meconium, placenta or fetal tissue specimens .
+Listeriosis is diagnosed by isolating L. monocytogenes from a site that is normally sterile, such as the patient's blood, cerebrospinal fluid (the fluid between the brain and spinal cord), gastric washings (results of a stomach pump), amniotic fluid (the liquid that surrounds the fetus in the womb), meconium (the first fecal material from a fetus), placenta or fetal tissue specimens .
 The bacterium may also be isolated from a skin biopsy.

 Histopathology may demonstrate:

-Imaging may demonstrate abscesses on internal organs such as the liver and brain.
+Imaging may show abscesses on the patient's internal organs, such as the liver and brain.

 Listeriosis presents like many other infectious diseases that cause fever and constitutional symptoms.
 The differential diagnosis for cutaneous listeriosis is wide and may include: